Español

 • Take photos from various angles or sketch a diagram of the crash scene

-• Describe what happened using pen on paper, a text message or email to yourself, or audio or video recording—it’s easy to forget the details when you are all shaken up from a crash, so any record may help later
+• Describe what happened using pen on paper, a text message or email to yourself, or an audio or video recording—it’s easy to forget the details when you are all shaken up from a crash, so any record may help later

-• The names and contact information for any witnesses, so that you or your attorney can contact them in the future
+• The names and contact information for any witnesses so that you or your attorney can contact them in the future

 Report What Happened to Your Insurer